 A good “chatbot” or “social bot” can improve customer experience, reduce costs, and build your brand.
 But while chatbots can yield many benefits, they can also pose legal and business challenges.
 How can your marketing department deploy chatbots effectively?
 Frankfurt Kurnit, one of the nation’s leading media and entertainment law firms, will take the Social Media Week audience on another plain English tour of key legal issues governing social media marketing — focusing this time on chatbots.
-Our interactive presentation will help social media experts and other marketers reduce the legal risk associated with chatbots.
+Our free, interactive presentation (including lunch!) — will help social media experts and other marketers reduce the legal risk associated with chatbots.
 Topics include:

 - Nourishing your chatbot.
 To render accurate answers to customers, your chatbots need access to accurate information.
 How do social media marketers and their technology teams “educate” their chatbots?
 We’ll provide a quick primer on the technology and concerns raised by data mining.

 - Platform terms.
 What are some of the main platform restrictions at play when using chatbots?
 Do platforms like Facebook allow you to send promotional push notifications through a bot?
 How long do you have to respond to consumers?
 We’ll cover the key platform rules governing your chatbot functionality.

 - User data and privacy.
 Chatbots solicit and collect a significant amount of information from consumers, including personal information.
 Whose privacy policies govern the collection, use, and sharing of this information, and what laws may apply?
 What disclosures should you be making in your policies?